zaidfayaz/React/react_practice/1-Introduction.md

   - When you have to update the state based on the previous state value, pass in a function as an argument instead of the regular object.

+// explaining  counter component (constructor)
+  In React, the constructor method is used for initializing state, binding event handlers, or performing any other setup required for the component.
+However, starting from React 16.8, you can use the useState hook to manage state in functional components without using a constructor.

+Here's what the code snippet does:

+super(props) calls the constructor of the parent class (React.Component) and passes props to it.
+This is necessary to access this.props in the constructor and to initialize the base class correctly.

+this.state = { count: 0 } initializes the component's state with a property count set to 0.
+Later, you can access and update this state using this.state.count and this.setState() method respectively within the component.
+This state is used to store and manage data within the component.

 >